taroooyan/bg-wiki/Safety-in-radiation-detection.md

 **SAFE RADIATION DETECTION STORIES**

-*(Please add your safe practice story here.
-And your advice and links also above.)*
+*(Please add your safe or unsafe practice story here.
+Share your experience.
+And edit and add your advice and links also above.)*

 *yohananw* - Many Nano users probably will not find any notable radiation.
 But you never know.
 You might stumble upon a notably high sample, such as my report on an **antique radium kit c.1904**, entry Nov 18 in devices thread entitled [[Suggestions for a good source of radiation to check the functionality|https://groups.google.com/forum/?hl=en#!searchin/safecast-devices/radium/safecast-devices/KGJOPe61in4/vUbLUtE1I7MJ]]. *If you high score the Nano on first use, you can return the game console for full refund and prize.
-Congratulations!* -- Ah, the bGeigie Nano is not a toy.
+Congratulations!* --Ah, the bGeigie Nano is not a toy.
 Safecast is not an internet game.
 There is a real need to learn and teach radiation safety and share radiation monitoring data.